 We learned that even though they are different religions, they work in harmony.

-Shinto and Buddist religions blur the lines and you'll often see people worship both Buddhism and Shintoism as the Shinto belief is more fluid and believes in a wisdom of how to live life in harmony with nature.
+Shinto and Buddist religions blur the lines and you'll often see people worship both Buddhism and Shintoism as the Shinto belief is more fluid and believes in the wisdom of how to live life in harmony with nature.